vwoessner/dune-structures/README.md

 # Software Design

+The software for dune-structures is designed such that it can handle a large variety of problems and numerical techniques without recompilation.
+This is done in order to be able to focus on productivity with experiments.

 # Solver Component Documentation

 This section gives a comprehensive overview of implemented solver components and the configuration values they accept.